CSC207-2022F-UofT/course-project-fitpredict/README.md

 This project allows users to make fitness predictions based on their current, daily fitness stats.
 Below, we will include a description of how to run and use it.

+## Things Addressed from Milestone 4
+Since Milestone 4, we have taken the feedback that was given and changed/added many things:
+- All the screens, including the Dashboard, have been put together in `Main.java`, and is able to run as one program.
+Thus, everything works now.
+- We have fixed the issues with the failing tests - all the test cases in the test suite of every class now passes.
+- We have added more comprehensive testing that covers more test cases
+- The tests in the `PredictManager` test suite have been implemented.
+- Document with test coverage and pull requests have been filled out fully by every group member.
+- We have retroactively gone back and updated the descriptions of our pull requests to be more descriptive.
+- Used GitHub's issue feature more extensively by creating a more diverse number of issues, such as `bug` for debugging purposes.

 ## How To Run & Open
 You will first need to download the `main` branch of this repository.
 After it is downloaded, open `src/main/java/Main.java`.